minvws/nl-covid19-data-dashboard/packages/cms/README.md

 development/release flow.

 You should not have to edit this file manually.
-The mutations log can be cleared after a release, but if this doesn't happen it also wont hurt to append mutations at the end for multiple sprints.
+The mutations log can be cleared after a release, but if this doesn't happen it also won't hurt to keep appending mutations over multiple sprints.
 The sync logic should be clever enough to figure out what mutations are still relevant.

 Whenever the mutations file is read, the different mutations are "collapsed" so that additions and deletions cancel each other out where needed.
 The timestamps in this file do not have to be in order, as all rows get sorted by the sync scripts.

-Merge conflicts in this file will be common.
+Merge conflicts in this file will be very common.
 You should always "accept both changes" when resolving conflicts, so that none of the lines are ever deleted.

 ### Export